Attracting more clients to your esthetician business is vital. I get this question a lot: “I am starting a new salon/spa. How do I get more clients?”

 Partner With Compatible Salons and Spas

 If you specialize in eyelash extension services, you could partner up with local beauty salons or spas that specialize in waxing or massages.
 Networking in your local beauty community can open doors for you.
-A big mistake in the industry is to “play close to the vest” instead of exploring opportunities with other businesses whose scope of practice is different than yours.
+A big mistake in the industry is to “play close to the vest” instead of exploring opportunities with other businesses whose scope of business is different than yours.

 Putting in the work to build your clientele is rewarding.
 The satisfaction you’ll get from sharing your gifts and unique philosophy with clients who appreciate your talent will be well worth the effort.